-This post has been updated to reflect additional guidance issued by the U.S. Equal Opportunity Employment Commission ("EEOC") on June 17, 2020.
+Note: This post has been updated to reflect supplemental guidance issued by the U.S. Equal Opportunity Employment Commission ("EEOC") on June 17, 2020 and September 8, 2020.

 - An employer may not exclude an employee from the workplace solely because the employee has a medical condition that puts the employee at a higher risk for severe illness due to COVID-19.
-Under the ADA, an employer can only take such an action if the employee’s disability poses a “direct threat” to his or her health that cannot be eliminated or reduced with a reasonable accommodation.
+Under the ADA, an employer can only take such an action if the employee’s disability poses a “direct threat” to his or her health that cannot be eliminated or reduced with a reasonable accommodation, or to the health and safety of others in the workplace.
 The guidance notes that the “direct threat” requirement is a high standard to meet, and the employer must show that the employee has a disability that poses a “significant risk of substantial harm” to his or her own health.
 An employer would be required to make an assessment, beyond the employee having a medical condition on the CDC list, that includes the duration of the risk, the nature and severity of the potential harm, the likelihood that the potential harm will occur, and the imminence of the potential harm.
 Even if the employer can show the employee is a “direct threat” to his or her own health, the employer still cannot exclude the employee unless, after engaging in the interactive process with the employee and considering all options (e.g. telework, leave, reassignment), there is still no effective reasonable accommodation.

-- Employers may not require antibody testing before employees re-enter the workplace.
+- Unlike diagnostic tests, which test for an active infection and which are permissible, employers may not require antibody testing before an employee may re-enter the workplace.
 Under the ADA, antibody testing is considered a medical examination and the testing currently does not meet the ADA’s standard of being “job related and consistent with business necessity.”
-The EEOC has noted the difference between an antibody test and a test to determine if someone has an active case of COVID-19 (i.e., a viral test).
-COVID-19 viral tests are permissible under the ADA.

 Reasonable Accommodations Relating to COVID-19